uriah-chs/uipath-orchestrator-tss/README.md

 ## Notes
-* The Application User linked to the client SDK rule must have permissions to the Secrets accessed by UI Path, assign it to a group and grant that group access to the required folders, or grant it explicit access to the Secrets.
+* The Application User linked to the client SDK rule must have permissions to the Secrets accessed by UiPath, assign it to a group and grant that group access to the required folders, or grant it explicit access to the Secrets.
 * Ensure that the orchestrator machine trusts the TLS certificate used by Secret Server

 # Development